 In the scene where the toys send Buzz to see Lotso about transferring them to the Butterfly Room at Sunnyside, Buzz mentions the 'transom'.
 In the script, Rex says "What's a transom, Buzz?" as an homage to Drugstore Cowboy (1989).
 Michael Arndt had repeatedly begged Lee Unkrich to include the line in the movie, but the director didn't think it was necessary so was not used.
 It is, however, mentioned in the DVD commentary.

-Sid Phillips, the next-door-neighbor who was the first movie's major antagonist (he destroyed toys by blowing them up, and he liked to dismember toys and reconstruct them by mixing up their parts) makes a brief appearance in the third movie as a garbageman.
+Sid Phillips, the next-door-neighbor who was the first movie's main antagonist (he destroyed toys by blowing them up, and he liked to dismember toys and reconstruct them by mixing up their parts) makes a brief appearance in the third movie as a garbageman.
 He is identifiable by the same black and white skull t-shirt he wore during the first movie, and he is voiced by the same actor, Erik von Detten.
+It's unknown if he's still afraid of toys though.

 The finale of the film when Baby Doll tosses Lotso into the trash is a reference to The Emperor's fate at the hands of his henchman, Darth Vader, at the end of Star Wars: Episode VI - Return of the Jedi (1983).
 Toy Story (1995) and Toy Story 2 (1999) have similar homages to the Star Wars films; in the former, Sid menacingly asks Woody "where are your Rebel friends now?", as Grand Moff Tarkin had in Star Wars: Episode IV - A New Hope (1977) while Buzz suggests that Emperor Zurg has begun construction on a space station with enough power to destroy an entire planet and has only one weakness.
 In the latter Emperor Zurg confesses he is Buzz Lightyear's father, similar to Darth Vader's admission to Luke Skywalker in Star Wars: Episode V - The Empire Strikes Back (1980).